Mad Hedge Technology Letter

 If Meta can figure out how to do this all online without going to the optician, imagine the juicy margins they could extract from this sort of venture.

 Meta and EssilorLuxottica have a relationship for the production of the Ray-Ban smart glasses.
-The glasses’ latest version gives consumer’s video, camera, and Bluetooth headset capability in a stylish eyewear frame with a cool brand on it.
+The glasses’ latest version gives consumers video, camera, and Bluetooth headset capability in a stylish eyewear frame with a cool brand on it.

 Heidelberg Engineering makes complex, sophisticated, expensive equipment that you may be exposed to if you’re examined in an ophthalmologist’s office.
 Buying Heidelberg makes EssilorLuxottica more entrenched in the industry where it is the established leader.

-The tie-up with EssilorLuxottica is the perfect onboarding situation to understand how to perfect the optimal glasses and lenses and then transfer it into an online experience.
+The tie-up with EssilorLuxottica is the perfect onboarding situation to understand how to perfect the optimal glasses and lenses and then to transfer it into an online experience.

 Remember, even if this investment is for VR purposes, the application revolves around virtual eyewear as well.